 - a.
-Any project that will dispose of its wastewater through the municipal sewer system, and that will use more than thirty three and one third percent (33 1/3%) of the excess capacity of any portion of the sewer collection system, treatment facility and/or its discharge permits, shall be approved only if the applicant pays the cost of replacing the excess capacity needed for the project.
+Any project that will dispose of its wastewater through the municipal sewer system, and that will use more than thirty-three and one third percent (33 1/3%) of the excess capacity of any portion of the sewer collection system, treatment facility and/or its discharge permits, shall be approved only if the applicant pays the cost of replacing the excess capacity needed for the project.
 Payment shall be made within thirty (30) days of the date Site Plan Approval is granted.
 No construction may commence on the project before this payment is made. - b.
-All discharges into the system shall be in accordance with the Sewer Use Ordinance for Town of Blue Hill, Maine.
+All discharges into the system shall be in accordance with the Sewer Use Ordinance for Town of Blue Hill, Maine, as it may be amended from time to time.